Mango-information-systems/mango-is-website/source/index.md

       project: Data-warehousing at bpost
       description: to be completed
       domains: [to be completed]
-      tech: [to be completed]
+      tech: [SAP BusinessObjects, SAP BusinessObjects Data Services, powerDesigner, Toad, PL/SQL]
-      dataTech: [to be completed]
+      dataTech: [Oracle, Sybase]
       quotes:
-        - text: "quote from Merih"
+        - text: "Mehdi is very meticulous and methodic in his work.
+He can easily combine an analyst (business / functional / technical) as well a developer role, and has a deep knowledge of DWH.
+He's also a very good team player.
+Really a pleasure to work with him."
-          author:
+          author: Merih Koyuncu
-          authorTitle:
+          authorTitle: Project Manager at bpost
           image:
-           href: /img/clients/.jpg
+           href: /img/clients/merih-koyuncu.jpg
            alt:
            width: 140px
            height: 140px